frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/users-and-records.md

 ### 4.2 Creating Records

 You will now see an icon for the Library Management module.
+If you do not see an icon you will have to configure the desk.
+So go to the config folder and create a new file library_management.py.
+Here, write the following code to configure the desk in order to see the doctypes.

+	from __future__ import unicode_literals
+	from frappe import _

+	def get_data():
+		return [
+          {
+            "label":_("Library"),
+            "icon": "octicon octicon-briefcase",
+            "items": [
+                {
+                  "type": "doctype",
+                  "name": "Article",
+                  "label": _("Article"),
+                  "description": _("Articles which members issue and return."), },
+                {
+                  "type": "doctype",
+                  "name": "Library Member",
+                  "label": _("Library Member"),
+                  "description": _("People whohave enrolled for membership in the library."), },
+                {
+                  "type": "doctype",
+                  "name": "Library Membership",
+                  "label": _("Library Membership"),
+                  "description": _("People who have taken membership for the library"), },
+                {
+                  "type": "doctype",
+                  "name": "Library Transaction",
+                  "label": _(""),
+                  "description": _("Issuing an article or returning an article are the transactions taking place."), }
+              ]
+          }
+      ]

+Now save the script and reload the page.
+You should see the icon for the library management module.
 Click on that icon and you will see the Module page:

 <img class="screenshot" alt="Library Management Module" src="/docs/assets/img/lib_management_module.png">